Pennsylvania (PA) Garnishment Law

 - for certain types of taxes

 - to satisfy a legal out of state civil judgment

 Your wages cannot be garnished for any other purpose.
 Garnishment of wages can only be accomplished only by a court order directed to the employer and no such court order can be issued without fair notice to the debtor/wage earner.
 Other than the kinds of debt listed above, no other debt or legal obligation can give rise to wage attachment in Pennsylvania.
 Federal laws such as IRS garnishment procedures may be used to garnish wages of Pennsylvania residents, but only through the federal court system.

-On the other hand, a Credit Card Company can garnish your bank account, including wages that are deposited there, IF they first obtain a judgment against you in a Court of Law.
+On the other hand, a Credit Card Company or collection agency can garnish your bank account, including wages that are deposited there, IF they first obtain a judgment against you in a Court of Law.